Toast notification overview (Windows Runtime apps)

-This topic discusses the concepts and terminology surrounding toast notifications, which are notifications that appear in the upper-right corner of your screen (upper-left corner for right-to-left (RTL) languages) to allow the app to communicate with the user whether the user is in another app, on the Start screen, or on the desktop.
+This topic discusses the concepts and terminology surrounding toast notifications, which are pop-up notifications used to allow the app to communicate with the user whether the user is in another app, on the Start screen, or on the desktop.
 A toast can originate either from a local API call or from the cloud.

 A toast notification is a transient message to the user that contains relevant, time-sensitive information and provides quick access to related content in an app.
 It can appear whether you are in another app, the Start screen, the lock screen, or on the desktop.
 Toasts should be viewed as an invitation to return to your app to follow up on something of interest.
 Toast notifications are an optional part of the app experience and are intended to be raised only when your app is not the active foreground app.

 For your app to communicate through a toast notification, you must declare that it is Toast Capable in your app's manifest file.
 This action adds your app to the Notifications section of PC settings, from which the user can disable or enable toast notifications for your app at any time.